 As one of the oldest outfitters on the Poudre River, we realized long ago the importance of sustaining a low impact, environmentally conscious business.
 From the equipment that we purchase to the supplies that we recycle, our company tries to keep impacts to the environment as low as possible.

 First off, we try to recycle as much as possible.
 One example of this is we use recycled paper whenever possible.
-We then recycle this paper and all other cardboard, bottled and plastic products.
-We encourage our staff, and our guests, to recycle with the many bins and signs we have at our meeting area.
 The photo cds and DVD’s that are not sold are recycled along with used TV’s, ink cartridges, computers, printers and other electrical equipment.
 Many of the tables, desks, chairs and drying racks at our facility were built with recycled materials.
 Over the years, we have

 received many compliments about our two office chairs that were made from the seats of our owners previously owned Volkswagen Jetta.
 From our check in counter to our gear washing table, to the racks we hang our wet gear on, all of these items were built with recycled material.
 We even recycle our old wetsuits and booties at a local organization called Ecologic Designs.
 The picnic tables in our park were also built by middle school shop students in exchange for taking them rafting.